If the audio doesn’t work, check out YouTube to hear this Indian Expat’s interview!

 One thing she does say about India with love is that the country and culture is more spiritual and recommends the country for anyone looking for that spiritual connection.

 She is also passionate about politics.
 Not in the sense of caring who gets elected, but more in how politics can influence society and individual people’s culture.
 She loves looking at British, Canadian, and American politics for this as the different leaders can sway the country.

-One of her biggest points in our conversation was culture shock.
-She mentioned that moving from a very wealthy country to a country full of poverty at a tender age of 13 was very difficult for her.
+One of her biggest points in our conversation was culture shock as an Indian Expat.
+Moving from a very wealthy country to a country full of poverty at a tender age of 13 was very difficult for her.